missoso/sonic-srv6-uSID-clab/README.md

 Cpu virtualization support is required for node "leaf1" (sonic-vm).
 ```

-It is not recommended to use *kind: sonic-vs* since that doesn't really mimic well a SONiC device,  processes like shmp, swss, bgp will not be running in separate containers, , and that approach has not been used or tested in this repository.
+It is not recommended to use *kind: sonic-vs* since that doesn't really mimic well a SONiC device since processes like shmp, swss, bgp will not be running in separate containers (that approach has not been used or tested in this repository).

 ## Setup
 [`srv6-usid-chain.clab.yml`](./srv6-usid-chain.clab.yml)